Classification of Multiwavelength Transients with Machine Learning: Introduction

 \section{Introduction}

-In the coming years, radio astronomy will enter a new era of deep field surveys with the advent of the Square Kilometre Array\footnote{www.skatelescope.org} (SKA) and its precursors, MeerKAT\footnote{www.ska.ac.za/science-engineering/meerkat} and the Australian Square Kilometre Array Pathfinder\footnote{www.atnf.csiro.au/projects/askap/index.html} (ASKAP).
+In the coming years, radio astronomy will enter a new era of deep field surveys with \mln{new telescopes such as} the Square Kilometre Array\footnote{www.skatelescope.org} (SKA) and its precursors, MeerKAT\footnote{www.ska.ac.za/science-engineering/meerkat} and the Australian Square Kilometre Array Pathfinder\footnote{www.atnf.csiro.au/projects/askap/index.html} (ASKAP).
 These telescopes will achieve unprecedented sensitivity and resolution.
-Large MeerKAT science projects such as ThunderKAT \citep{Fender:2017} will dramatically increase the detected number of radio transients.
+Large science projects such as ThunderKAT \citep{Fender:2017} \mln{on MeerKAT} will dramatically increase the detected number of radio transients.
 In the past, radio transient datasets have been small, \ksn{allowing} spectroscopic classification of all objects of interest.
 As the \ksn{event rate} increases, follow-up resources must be prioritised by making use of early classification of the radio data.
 Machine learning algorithms have proven themselves invaluable in this context \citep{2010IJMPD..19.1049B}.

 There has been a substantial amount of work done with machine learning in astronomy over the last decade.
-This includes research done by \cite{BailerJones:2001ni} in stellar classification, image-based classification of supernovae \citep{Romano:2006,Bailey:2007}, classifying variable stars \citep{Richards:2011}, and photometric supernovae classification \citep{Newling:2011}.
-In recent years, these algorithms have been used successfully in classifying optical transients, such as classification of transients in SDSS images \citep{Buisson:2014}, supernovae \citep{Lochner:2016}, variable sources \citep{Farrell:2016} or general optical transients \citep{Mahabal2017}.
-Some machine learning methods have been investigated for the upcoming ASKAP survey for Variables and Slow Transients (VAST) \citep{Murphy2013}, but these were only applied to optical data.
+This includes research done by \cite{BailerJones:2001ni} in stellar classification, image-based classification of supernovae \citep{Romano:2006,Bailey:2007} and classifying variable stars \citep{Richards:2011}.
+In recent years, these algorithms have been used successfully in classifying optical transients, such as classification of transients in SDSS images \citep{Buisson:2014}, supernovae (e.g. \cite{Newling:2011,Ishida:2013,Karpenka:2013,Lochner:2016,Moller:2019}), variable sources \citep{Farrell:2016} or general optical transients \citep{Mahabal2017}.
+Some machine learning methods have been investigated for the upcoming ASKAP survey for Variables and Slow Transients (VAST) \citep{Rebbapragada:2012,Murphy2013}, but these were only applied to optical data.